dwringer/cl-bst/README.md

   "hello"
 ```

-### bst-remove (x tr)
+### bst-remove (x tr &key (first-only t) test)
 Return a copy of the bst TR sans elements matching X.

 #### Parameters:
    X: Element against which to match candidates for deletion
    TR: Binary search tree from which to remove elements matching X

+#### Keyword parameters:
+   FIRST-ONLY: If true, only remove the first matching element
+   TEST: If present, overrides the BST's comparison function

 #### Returns:
    A bst created from nodes of TR with matches of X removed.